eficode-academy/istio-katas/005-securing-with-mtls.md

 for all services in the cluster **without** requiring code changes.

 > Istio has it's own certificate authority(CA) and securely provisions strong
 > identities to every workload with X.509 certificates.
-Istio agents, running
-> alongside each Envoy proxy, work together with istiod to automate key and
-> certificate rotation at scale.

 There are four modes that can be set for mTLS.
-UNSET, DISABLE, PERMISSIVE and STRICT.
+They are UNSET, DISABLE, PERMISSIVE and STRICT.

 <details>
     <summary> More About mTLS Modes </summary>